leonv79/Cluster_Euroleague_Players_GMM/README.md

 In general K means does not work well in hgh dimensions, so the selection of many predictors can mess up the final clustering.

-One way to overcome this problem would be Principal Component Analysis (PCA)
+One way to overcome this problem would be Principal Component Analysis (PCA), as it reduces dimensionality and keeps the necessary information. Το keep the necessary information we need to